2790 W. College Ave., Suite #7, State College, PA 16801

 Private Lessons - TMA acknowledges that learning to play a musical instrument takes time and dedication.
 While TMA does offer the option of trial lessons before a student registers for a semester of lessons, once enrolled the TMA does not offer refunds if a student decides to cease taking lessons.
 (Unusual circumstances, such as a long-term illness or moving from the area will always be considered.)

 Early Childhood Classes - On occasion, a family may need to withdraw from an early childhood class.
-TMA will allow such a withdrawal within the first 3 weeks.
-A refund may be offered, minus the cost of the number of classes attended and the cost of materials.
+TMA will allow such a withdrawal within the first 3 weeks of classes.
+Specifically, if a family withdraws a child from class within the first 3 weeks, a refund may be offered, minus the cost of the number of classes attended and the cost of materials.
 A $20 processing fee will also be deducted from the refund.
 (Unusual circumstances, such as a long-term illness or moving from the area will always be considered.)

 8. Trial Lessons (Private Lessons):